goodguytim1/pwj-chrome-extension/readme.md

 - Create a `setUsersName()` function to change the name text in `.name__value`
 - Remember to set the user's name when when opening Chrome Extension

-## TODO: Set the greeting depending on time of day
+## DONE: Set the greeting depending on time of day

 #### HINTS:
 - Create a `setGreeting()` function